-It was nine years since CU last danced in the NCAA Tournament and in one of the greatest seasons ever, second year head coach Tad Boyle equaled the previous season's win total (24), advanced to the NCAA Tourney third round, and won the inaugural Pac-12 Tournament championship by winning four games in four days as the No. 6 seed.
+Two seasons ago, in one of the greatest seasons ever, coach Boyle equaled the season's win total (24), advanced to the NCAA Tourney third round, and won the four games in four days as the No. 6 seed in the 2011-12.

-The conference regular season had its ups and downs where at one point, CU could have ended the season as the number one or two seed in the tournament.
-However, losing three of its last four games and dropping to the No. 6 overall seed, the Buff overcame No. 12 seed Utah, 53-41 on 34.9 percent shooting on the opening night at the Staples Center in Los Angeles.
+The conference regular season had its ups and downs where at one point, CU could have ended the season as the number one or two seed in the tournament. to the No. 6 overall seed, the Buff overcame No. 12 seed

-On the day two and against No. 3 seed Oregon, CU edged the Ducks, 63-62 for the second time in three meetings this season.
-Sophomore forward Andre Roberson put back with 13 seconds remaining and a defensive stand by senior pointguard Nate Tomlinson proved to be the difference in the one point win.
-In the semifinals, CU took care of No. 2 Cal, 70-59 on 59.1 percent shooting from the field in the second half.
-Senior guard Carlon Brown breakaway windmill dunk served as an exclamation point in the final minute of CU's victory.
-The play was No. 4 on SportsCenter's Top Ten plays of the day.
+On the day two and against No. 3 seed Oregon, In addition to the last three years, a number of stu- CU edged the Ducks, 63-62 for the second time in three son put back with 13 seconds remaining and a defensive stand by senior point-guard Nate Tomlinson proved to CU took care of No. 2 Cal, 70-59 on 59.1 percent shoot-Brown breakaway windmill dunk served as an exclama-In year two of the conference, Roberson (first team, tion point in the final minute of CU's victory.
+The play was